OUR IMPACT – Over 15 Years

 On a cold and windy November day, as the light was fading, Rama, an eighteen-year-old man from Nepal, walked out of the Northwest Ice Processing Center in Tacoma, WA, with no jacket on, wearing only a T-shirt.

-Dmitry and family from Ukraine
+Dmitry & Family from Ukraine

 In 2018 , Dmitry and his wife traveled from Ukraine and crossed the US southern border together where they requested asylum.
 Dmitry was then sent to the Northwest ICE detention center in Tacoma, but his wife, who was pregnant, was sent to an ICE facility in Texas, then released.
 Dimitry did not know where she was -- ICE would not tell him.